-The Paradise WD90C00 is a 1.25 micron, 15,000 gate CMOS LSI device designed to implement the IBM Personal System/2 standard video modes along with all of the popular modes used in the IBM PC family.
-In comparision with Paradise Video Graphics Array (PVGA1A), the WD90C00 is designed to offer more improvements for wider range of applications.
-These enhancements include additional Paradise registers for EGA register level compatibility for PS/2 and TTL monitors, interlaced graphics support, cost reduced Micro Channel interface, and better video control for higher performance.
+The Western Digital Imaging WD90C10 is a 1.25 micron CMOS LSI device designed to implement the IBM Personal System/2 $\dagger$ standard video modes along with all of the popular modes used in the IBM PC $\dagger$ family.
+The enhancements include Western Digital registers for EGA register level compatibility for PS/2 and TTL monitors, 1024 x 768 color graphics support, cost reduced video memory implementation, Micro Channel and AT interface.
+It is designed to work with only two 256K x 4 DRAMS for video memory, which reduces the overall video subsystem cost.